-The Group has a further RCF facility with Lloyds Bank for £1,000,000 which was drawn down in November 2019, this is secured on the freehold land and buildings of the University Centre Rotherham at Doncaster Gate.
-The RCF is renewed on a quarterly basis and is due for repayment on 9 March 2021.
+The Group had a further RCF facility with Lloyds Bank for £1,000,000 which was drawn down in November 2019 and was secured on the freehold land and buildings of the University Centre Rotherham at Doncaster Gate.
+The RCF is renewed on a quarterly basis and was repaid in January 2021.

-In September 2020, the Group also drew down a Coronavirus Business Interruption Scheme loan of £500,000 from the NatWest bank, this was to support the working capital of the NFPC Ltd until the business has recovered from the effects of lockdown in 2020.
-Repayments for the loan are monthly over 5 years, commencing in September 2021.
-The loan will help to ensure that the Group are not using Public funds to support the business, it is secured on the property owned by NFPC Ltd in Worksop, Nottinghamshire.
+In August 2020, NFPC also drew down a Coronavirus Business Interruption Scheme loan of £500,000 from the NatWest bank, this was to support the working capital of the company until the business has recovered from the effects of lockdown in 2020.
+Repayments for the loan are monthly over 5 years and commenced in September 2021.
+The loan will help to ensure that the Group are not using Public funds to support the business.
+It is secured on the property owned by NFPC Ltd in Worksop, Nottinghamshire.

-Finance Leases
+18 Finance Leases